 As I mentioned above, peanut butter is the best mouse trap bait to use.
 It is a top option simply because it is difficult to get off the trap due to its sticky nature!

-That doesn’t mean that it is impossible though, especially if your trap is faulty, or simply doesn’t register that a mouse has stepped on it.
+That doesn’t mean that it is impossible, though, especially if your trap is faulty or doesn’t register that a mouse has stepped on it.

 If a mouse can steal your bait without springing the trap, you need another trap!

-If you have a mouse that is stealing peanut butter from your trap, then I recommend you use another trap.
+If you have a mouse stealing peanut butter from your trap, then I recommend you use another trap.